 Do you offer accommodations for students with disabilities?

-The Learning Skills Center (LSC) offers FREE tutoring in more than 20 subjects.
+The Tutoring & Testing Services (formerly known as Learning Skills Center) offers FREE tutoring in more than 20 subjects.
 There is also a writing lab, math lab, open computer lab, and quiet study rooms for the ultimate studying experience.

 What is Placement Testing?

 The Disability Services office on campus provides needs-based accommodations if the correct documentation is provided.
 A few of the services provided in this area include extended test time, note takers, test readers, etc.